- Brand name

 - high blood pressure (hypertension)

 There are usually no symptoms of hypertension.
 The only way of knowing that you have hypertension is to have your blood pressure checked on a regular basis.
-If high blood pressure is not treated it can lead to serious health problems, including stroke, heart disease and kidney failure.
+If high blood pressure is not treated it can lead to serious health problems.
+You may feel fine and have no symptoms, but eventually hypertension can lead to serious health problems, including stroke, heart disease and kidney failure.
+DOLAPRIL helps to lower your blood pressure.

 Your doctor may have prescribed DOLAPRIL for another reason.
 Ask your doctor if you have any questions about why DOLAPRIL has been prescribed for you.